-Credit Hours Funded Cumulative GPA Percent of Credits 1-40 1.80 Complete 85% of your funded credits 41 or more credits 2.00 Complete 85% of your funded credits
+Credit Hours Funded Cumulative GPA 1-40 1.80 Complete 85% of your funded credits 41 or more credits 2.00 Complete 85% of your funded credits C4141 .
+1

 Students who do not meet the minimum cumulative GPA and/or complete the required number of credits listed above will be disqualified from financial aid.